21 tips to save on heating–updated October 2022

 - Shower less, and use low temperature.
 It’s healthier and better for your skin to shower less (every other day, for instance) and use lower temperatures.
 You can use a ‘shower timer’.
 Apparently ending your shower with a burst of cold water is good for you.

 - Ventilate your rooms.
 Keep a window open in your bedrooms, and open a window for at least 20 minutes in your living room.
+No, this won’t save energy, but it is necessary for your health ;)

 - Use an electric water boiler to boil water when you’re cooking: heating water in a pan on a stove is inefficient!